 Natalie is twenty two, Elle and Zoe C are nineteen.
 They’re not caught up in clubs, what Taylor Swift did or didn’t do, don’t stare into their phones all day.
 None of them has a Facebook page, they don’t instagram, snapchat or tweet.
 I ask about it.

 Natalie, “I can’t speak for Zoe C or Elle, I can’t stand that stuff.
-If I ever find myself staring at a phone while I order a latte, shoot me.”
+If I ever find myself staring at a phone while I order a latte, shoot me, better yet, shoot me if I order a latte.”

 Elle, “We talked about that yesterday, you were busy doing stuff to feed and water us.
 I did Facebook until assholes started asking me for titty pics, I closed my account.
 Zoe C never had one, Natalie was way too busy to screw with any of it.”